rohanrasane/circuit-breaker/paper.md

 ---
 title: "Circuit Breaker Demo: A Lightweight Pattern for Service Resilience in High-Traffic Environments"
+authors:
+  - name: Rohan Rasane
+    affiliation: ServiceNow, San Jose, CA
+date: 2025-10-08
 tags:
   - Python
   - Distributed Systems
   - Fault Tolerance
-  - Software Architecture
   - Resilience Patterns
-authors:
-  - name: Rohan Rasane
-    orcid: 0009-0001-3207-7139
-    affiliation: 1
-affiliations:
-  - name: ServiceNow, San Jose, CA
-    index: 1
-date: 2025-10-08
-bibliography: paper.bib
+license: MIT
 ---

 # Summary

-The **Circuit Breaker Demo** provides a lightweight Python implementation of the *Circuit Breaker* design pattern, a proven strategy to improve resilience and fault tolerance in distributed systems.
-The circuit breaker prevents cascading failures by temporarily halting requests to downstream services when repeated errors occur, allowing the system to recover gracefully under high load or partial outages.
+The **Circuit Breaker Demo** is a compact Python implementation of the *Circuit Breaker* design pattern.
+The pattern helps prevent cascading failures in distributed systems by short-circuiting calls to unhealthy downstream services for a configurable cooldown period.
+This repository provides an implementation, unit tests, and a small simulation that demonstrates behavior under high load (a "Black Friday" payment processing scenario).

-This project demonstrates how resilience patterns can be applied to everyday API integrations, with clear examples simulating real-world scenarios such as peak traffic events and service degradation.
-The implementation is designed for educational use and as a reusable component for developers exploring system reliability techniques.

-# Statement of Need
+# Statement of need

-Modern distributed applications rely heavily on interconnected services and APIs.
-When one component fails or becomes slow, the failure can propagate, degrading the entire system.
-Architects and developers therefore require modular, testable tools to model and experiment with resilience mechanisms before production deployment.

-The **Circuit Breaker Demo** fills this gap by offering an open-source, minimal implementation that demonstrates:
-- The transition between **Closed**, **Open**, and **Half-Open** circuit states.
-- Configurable thresholds for failure and recovery.
-- Simple integration into Python services and microservice-based systems.
-- Logging and metrics hooks for monitoring and visualization.

-This software is especially useful for:
-- Developers learning fault-tolerance principles.
-- Educators demonstrating system resilience in distributed systems courses.
-- Researchers modeling reliability patterns for microservices.
+Modern microservice architectures depend on many networked services; failure or slowness in one service can quickly affect overall system availability.
+Developers, educators, and researchers need simple, well-documented implementations to experiment with resilience strategies before adopting them in production.
+This demo fills that need by offering:

+- A minimal, clear `CircuitBreaker` class that is easy to read and extend.
+- A simulation that shows how the breaker protects a payment service during traffic spikes.
+- Unit tests and usage examples that make the code easy to run and validate.

 # Implementation

-The library implements a class-based `CircuitBreaker` abstraction that wraps function calls and monitors exceptions.
-When failures exceed a threshold, the breaker enters an **Open** state, short-circuiting calls for a cooldown period before transitioning to **Half-Open** for recovery trials.
+The library provides a `CircuitBreaker` abstraction that can be used either as a decorator or by calling a `.call()` helper.
+Key features:

+- **States:** `CLOSED`, `OPEN`, `HALF_OPEN`.
+- **Configurable thresholds:** number of failures before opening, recovery timeout, and a success threshold while half-open.
+- **Simple exception handling:** treat any exception raised by the wrapped function as a failure (configurable in your code).
+- **Hooks:** easy places to plug in logging and metrics collection.

 Example usage:

 ```python
 from circuit_breaker import CircuitBreaker, CircuitBreakerError